SealJonny/nextsyncengine/README.md

 ## NextSyncEngine

 ### How it works
-This application is meant to upload files from a single directory directly to Nextcloud.
+This CLI tool is meant to upload files from a single directory directly to Nextcloud.
 It will create a folder structure like:

 - root
     - 2024